raystack/guardian/docs/docs/guides/cli.md

 # CLI

 `Guardian` is a command line tool used to interact with the main guardian service.

-Please follow [installation](../getting_started/installation) and [configuration](../getting_started/configuration) guides to set up the CLI tool for Guardian.
+Follow the [installation](../getting_started/installation) and [configuration](../getting_started/configuration) guides to set up the CLI tool for Guardian.

 ## List of Commands

 Guardian CLI supports many commands.
 To get a list of all the commands, follow these steps.
 Enter the following code into the terminal:

 ```text